phil-mansfield/shellfish/doc/resources.md

 many particles are contained within 3*R200m, a value which is only loosely correlated with how many particles are contained within R200m.
 However, most halo catalogs do not contain this information.

+Shellfish does not currently support MPI.
+Are parallelism is thread-based and done on a single node.
+In fact, due to the way that caching works, you can't even run two Shellfish processes using the same configuration file on two different nodes simulataneously (unless you're sure caching is finished, which you might be.)
+There are plans to [add MPI support](https://github.com/phil-mansfield/shellfish/issues/128) by version 1.1.0.